apakhbari/okd4-clustering/setup.md

 - Download the Fedora Workstation 39 and upload it to your ESXi host datastore.
 - Create a new Virtual Machine.
 Choose Guest OS as Linux and Select Fedora Workstation 39 (64-bit).
 - Select the Datastore and customize the settings to 4 vCPU, 4GB RAM, 100GB HD.
 Add a 2nd network adapter to the OKD network.
 Attached the CentOS ISO.
+(HERE)
+- Review your settings and click Finish.

+### Install Fedora Workstation 39 on the okd4-services VM:
+- Run through the CentOS 8 installation.
+- For Software Selection, use Server with GUI and add the Guest Agents.
+- Enable the NIC connected to the VM Network and set the hostname as okd4-services, then click Apply and Done.

 ## 4- Acknowledgment
 ### Contributors